We accept PayPal, Visa & Mastercard

 Now.
 Meet Beth and Doug: two people who have no problem getting dates

 with their partners of choice.
-What they do have, however, is a very
+They meet at a drunken wedding

 What people say: